 Q. Can I use my window boxes to grow vegetables?

 A. Although most gardeners use their window boxes to show off flowers, there are certainly other choices.
 While tall or large vegetables aren’t options, you can grow smaller vegetables like lettuce, herbs, spinach, beets, dwarf varieties of peppers, and short varieties of carrots or onions successfully in a sunny window box.
-You can even grow tomatoes, as long as you choose a dwarf variety that’s bred for successful growth in a container.
+You can even grow tomatoes, as long as you choose a dwarf variety that’s bred for successful growth in a storage container.